 Motorcycle technicians never back down to a challenge.
 In fact, the challenging aspects of this job are what motivates them!

-Technicians use their problem solving skills on the job every day.
+Technicians use their problem-solving skills on the job every day.
 In this career, things don’t always go as planned—tools wear out, technology fails and parts malfunction.
-It’s the job of a motorcycle technician to get the vehicles they work on back up and running, no matter what obstacles stand in their way.
-This requires technicians to innovate and think outside of the box in order to find solutions.
+It’s the job of a motorbike tech to get the vehicles they work on back up and running, no matter what obstacles stand in their way.
+This often requires technicians to innovate and think outside of the box to find solutions.

 Successful motorcycle technicians have a strong desire to learn.
-The motorcycle industry changes every day, an order for technicians to stay relevant, they must invest in continuous education—whether this is through on the job experience or attending a motorcycle school like Motorcycle Mechanics Institute.
+The motorcycle industry changes every day, and for technicians to stay relevant, they must invest in continuous education—whether this is through on-the-job experience or attending a motorcycle school like Universal Technical Institute.

 Self-Motivated

 Self-motivation is vital to the success of motorcycle technicians.
-Motivated technicians work harder, which is reflected in the quality of the work they produce.
+Motivated technicians work harder, which is reflected in the quality of their finished work.
 Successful technicians take ownership of their work and understand what needs to be done without having to be told.

-Being self-motivated carries over into many aspects of a motorcycle technician’s work—it often means they’re organized, efficient, are on time consistently and are loyal to the company they work for.
-Self-motivated technicians have the ability to lead others and often advance to higher positions in the industry.
+Being self-motivated carries over into many aspects of a motorcycle technician’s work.
+It often means they’re organized, efficient, on time consistently and loyal to the company they work for.
+Self-motivated technicians can also lead others and often advance to higher positions in the industry.

 Communication